evanotero/python-fun/README.md

 ####Output

-For each test case, output one line containing "Case #x: y", where x is the test case number (starting from 1) and y is the minimum number of friends you must invite.
+For each test case, output one line containing `Case #x: y`, where x is the test case number (starting from 1) and y is the minimum number of friends you must invite.

 [Full problem can be found here](https://code.google.com/codejam/contest/6224486/dashboard)